akhileshnirna/LedgerApp/README.md

 # Assumptions
 - The application assumes that an external service would make calls to this service to record transactions.
 - Only single currency supported
+- The application allows negative balances for accounts. (i.e. overdrafts)
 - Accounts are only at the category level (i.e. no chart of accounts hierarchy)
-- The application does not handle the accounting principles strictly.
+- The application may not handle the accounting principles strictly.
 - The application assumes that the transaction is atomic and does not handle partial transactions.

 # Design